Economic Growth, Cycles and Policy

 The utility function of each individual is then:

-Since there's perfect information, each individual knows the aggregate price level and can solve the optimization problem:
+Since there's perfect information, each individual knows the aggregate price level , by substituting , each individual faces the following optimization problem:

 that leads to: